Skip to main content

 Allison Pataki

-Allison Pataki is the New York Times bestselling author of THE MAGNIFICENT LIVES OF MARJORIE POST, THE QUEEN'S FORTUNE, THE TRAITOR'S WIFE, THE ACCIDENTAL EMPRESS, SISI: EMPRESS ON HER OWN, WHERE THE LIGHT FALLS, as well as the nonfiction memoir BEAUTY IN THE BROKEN PLACES, and two children’s books, NELLY TAKES NEW YORK and POPPY TAKES PARIS.
-Her novels have been translated into more than a dozen languages.
+Allison Pataki is the New York Times bestselling author of THE TRAITOR'S WIFE, THE ACCIDENTAL EMPRESS, SISI, THE QUEEN'S FORTUNE, THE MAGNIFICENT LIVES OF MARJORIE POST and FINDING MARGARET FULLER, as well as the memoir BEAUTY IN THE BROKEN PLACES.
+Her novels have been translated into more than 20 languages.

-A former news writer and producer, Pataki has written for The New York Times, ABC News, HuffPost, USA Today, Fox News and other outlets.
-She has appeared on "Today," "Fox & Friends," "Good Day New York," "Good Day Chicago" and MSNBC’s "Morning Joe."
-Pataki graduated cum laude from Yale University with a major in English and spent several years in journalism before switching to fiction writing.
-A member of the Historical Novel Society, she lives in New York with her husband and family.
+A former news writer and producer, Pataki has written for The New York Times, USA Today and other outlets.
+She has appeared on "Today," "Good Morning America," "Good Day New York" and MSNBC’s "Morning Joe."
+Allison Pataki graduated cum laude from Yale University and lives in New York with her husband and family.

 Books by Allison Pataki